emilypx/appfair.github.io/index.md

 ## The App Fair Integration Process

-When a pull request is submitted from your app's fork back to the origin repository at [https://github.com/appfair/App](https://github.com/appfair/App), the integration phase of the App Fair's `Fork-App-Integrate-Release` process is initiated.
+When a pull request is submitted from your app's fork back to the origin repository at [https://github.com/appfair/App](https://github.com/appfair/App), the integration phase of the App Fair's `Fork-Apply-Integrate-Release` process is initiated.
 The PR will triggered a GitHub action ([pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target)) running on a macOS build host.
 The action will check out the PR and use the `fairtool` to validate the structure of the project and verify the status of the app's organization.
 It also verifies that the sandboxing requirements are met and that the project's `Package.swift` conforms to the integration requirements.